 In her role as CNF Ambassador, Maya volunteered through the Cornell NanoScale Facility (CNF) K-12 Outreach Program and presented her research via Zoom Outreach to Ithaca High School in June 2020.

 Maya volunteered with through the Cornell Center for Materials Research (CCMR) K-12 Programs at Big Red STEM Day 2019 in NYC.

-Maya volunteered as a teaching assistant through the Cornell Prison Education Program (CPEP) and supported incarcerated students at the Auburn Correctional Facility with their math and physics studies in fall 2019 and spring 2020.
+Maya volunteered through the Cornell Prison Education Program (CPEP) and taught MATH 112 at Cayuga Correctional Facility in spring 2022, and subsequently co-taught the same course with Julia at Auburn Correctional Facility in summer 2022, as well as a workshop for coding in Python at Cayuga Correctional Facility in summer 2023.
+Previously, she volunteered as a teaching assistant and supported incarcerated students at Auburn Correctional Facility with their math and physics studies in fall 2019 and spring 2020.

 Photo credit: Cornell Prison Education Program (CPEP)